-If you’re interested in managing people, organizing lots of moving parts, and analysing global business trends, then buckle in for the ride!
+If you’re interested in managing people, organizing lots of moving parts, and analyzing global business trends, then buckle in for the ride!
 Because this is the perfect degree for you!

 What kind of MBA in Operations and Supply Chain Management should you get?

 There aren’t a lot of programs in the country that devote an entire MBA to Operations and Supply Chain Management.

 Most of the MBA programs on our list include it as a specialization.
 But that’s even better!
 It’s the best of both worlds: solid business foundations with a focus in operations.

 All of the programs on this list are full-time, in-person, and take on average about two years to complete.
 One thing to note here, though, is that you can also earn this degree online.

 If you’re more interested in an online program that fits with your busy schedule—and your budget—check out College Choice’s Best Online Master’s Degrees in Supply Chain Management.

 How much money do people make with an MBA in Operations and Supply Chain Management?

 According to the Bureau of Labor and Statistics, the average annual salary for a logisticians last year was $74,170, with the highest 10 percent earning around $117,000.
 This position also has the potential for earning commission and bonuses, which could boost your salary much higher.

 In general, business jobs aren’t going anywhere, both here and abroad.
 This means that right now is a great time to jump into the field of supply chain management.
 From now until 2026, the employment rate for this field is projected to increase by 7%.